judepayne/draw-graph/cmd-draw-graph/README.md

 ## Caveats

 This command line tool is not the quickest to start up (about a 1s on my system) being based on the JVM and having to load the Clojure language each time it's run.

+### JSON format

+In the resources folder, you'll find a couple of examples of the alternative JSON input format.
+To use this, set the format-in flag (see example usage at the top) to "json" like so:

+     "format-in" : "json",

+The format of the json closely follows the format of draw-graphs' csv format section by section.
+Here's a brief explanation.

+The header.
+Details the keys in every node in the graph.

+    "header": [ <list of quoted keys> ]

+Node Synonyms.
+Define these here and use them as shortcuts in the sets of edges

+    "synonyms": {"node123": {<map of keys and values making up this node>}, "node234": etc  }

+Nodes.
+Styling information for the nodes

+    "nodes": [ {"node": {<node map>}, "style": {<style map>}} {"node":..... ]

+Edges.

+    "edges": [ {"src": {<node map>}, "dst": {<node map>}, (& optional..) "meta": {<edge meta data map>}, "style": {<edge style map>}} .......]

+Cluster styles.
+A map of cluster names to the map of each one's style. e.g.

+    "cluster-styles": {
+        "pandas": {
+          "bgcolor": "cornsilk1",
+          "style": "rounded"
+        }, ......}

+And the cluster structural information

+    "cluster-edges": [
+        [
+         "Golden Sources",
+         "Capture"
+        ], .... ]

+ and

+    "cluster-parents": [
+        [
+         "Golden Sources",
+         "Current State"
+        ], .... ]